 - Be informative.
-Talking to your neighbor is an great opportunity to be an advocate for good lighting.
+Talking to your neighbor is a great opportunity to be an advocate for good lighting.
 There are many reasons to use dark sky friendly lighting.
 Read up on the issues regarding light pollution.
-IDA also has a number of educational resources that can be useful.
+DarkSky also has several educational resources that can be useful.

-- It’s useful to know the local costs of electricity (cents per KWH) and the local lighting control ordinances.
-This information is available on most city websites, from your regional utility company and on your utility bill.
-IDA also has this useful guide to help you find out if there is a lighting ordinance in your town.
+- It’s useful to know the local costs of electricity (in the U.S., this is typically expressed as cents per kWh) and the local lighting control ordinances.
+This information is available on most city websites, from your regional utility company, and on your utility bill.
+DarkSky also has this useful guide to help you determine whether there is a lighting ordinance in your town.

 - You may also want to compile a list of local businesses or homes in the neighborhood with good quality lighting as an example of effective security measures that are dark sky friendly.

 - Having a list of shielded light fixtures to provide as alternatives to your neighbor’s current lighting is also recommended.
-Use our Fixture Seal of Approval database to find dark sky friendly fixtures and devices.
+Use our DarkSky Approved Lighting database to find DarkSky Approved fixtures and devices.

 - Don’t dismiss their need to feel safe.
 Remember that home is a place where everyone wants to feel relaxed and safe.

-- Remember that everyone wants the same thing: a chance to relax in his or her own environment.
-Work together to create an atmosphere that benefits the community
+- Remember that everyone wants the same thing: a chance to relax in their own environment.
+Work together to create an atmosphere that benefits the community.

 - Write a letter.
 You may find it useful to put your thoughts on paper.
 We have provided a “Sample letter to your neighbor” (download in RTF format or DOCX format) to get you started.
 Additionally, you can view a recorded presentation on this subject (YouTube).